 David, quite wisely, chose not to comment.

 “It has so many pockets!
 And look!” he turned around.
 “Tail slot!” he pointed to the top of his shorts, where, true to Santa’s word, there was indeed a small hole cut out to make room for his tail.
 Unfortunately, turning around just gave the other two a clearer view of his hero mask, which, as they could now see, was tied to his head with what looked like strip of store bought ribbon.
-His cape could’ve been a repurposed baby blanket, while his top was a plain white polo-shirt of all things, with a high, stiff collar, and what looked like a crudely painted, red philosopher’s stone symbol, but with the inner circle replaced by a smiling cat face.
+His cape could’ve been a repurposed baby blanket, while his top was a plain white polo-shirt of all things, with a high, stiff collar, and what looked like a crudely painted, gold philosopher’s stone symbol, but with the inner circle replaced by a smiling cat face.

 “It’s so comfy!”
 Billy’s eyes were darting around like he was looking for an adventure to dive into.